- Touristy Things

 Queen Victoria Market on the North side of the CBD, and it seems to drive tourists to delight – especially Americans, who don’t have much exposure to food coming from somewhere other than a supermarket.

-On the other side of the Yarra, the Royal Botanical Gardens are very much worth a few hours’ stroll; the views of the gardens as well as the city are breathtaking, and you can stop for lunch in the middle, or on the South side at the Observatory gate.
+On the other side of the Yarra, the Royal Botanical Gardens are very much worth a few hours’ stroll; the views of the gardens as well as the city are breathtaking, and you can stop for lunch or afternoon tea.

 South of the gardens is the Shrine of Remembrance, a massive monument to Australians who served in war.
 It’s actually quite moving to go there, with a comprehensive museum underneath.
 If you climb the steps to the top, you’ll get a great view of the city as well.